euzin34/Padosi-Sahayog/FIREBASE_SETUP.md

 ## Notes

 - The `.env` file is gitignored for security
-- Never commit your `serviceAccountKey.json` file
+- Never commit your `.env` file or `serviceAccountKey.json` file
 - Users will be prompted for location access on login (optional)
+- Make sure to restart the frontend development server after creating/updating the `.env` file